-This section provides health-insurance information on the Agreement on the Free Movement of Persons between Switzerland and the member states of the European Union (AFMP) and the Agreement instituting the European Free Trade Area (EFTA).
+This section provides information on the Swiss-EU Agreement on the free movement of persons (AFMP) and the Convention establishing the European Free Trade Area (EFTA).

 Entry into force

-The Agreement on the Free Movement of Persons (AFMP) between Switzerland and the European Union (EU) came into force on 1 June 2002.
-It grants Swiss and EU nationals the fundamental right of free choice of their place of work and domicile within the member states’ territory.
-An updated version of the EFTA Agreement also came into force on that date.
+The Swiss-EU Agreement on the free movement of persons (AFMP) came into force on 1 June 2002.
+It confers on Swiss and EU nationals the right to freely choose their place of employment and residence within the national territories of the contracting parties.
+A revised version of the EFTA Convention also came into force on the same date.

 Electronic Exchange of Social Security Information (EESSI)